Useful hints on small business credit cards.

 It is pertinent to compare business credit cards before you settle for a particular one.
 Your choice of card should be based on the values it will add to your business.
 Business credit cards with different features.
 In this section, I shall provide a guide on how to compare business credit cards.
 Below are some of the features you may need to consider:

 Annual fee: Some card issuers offers “no annual fee” features to their customers while some charge.
 Please note that the fact that you did not pay annual fee when you signed up for a business credit card does not mean that you will not pay annual fee in the subsequent years.
 You need to understand the terms surrounding the card very well.
 What some card issuers do is to waive the annual fee in the first year.
 Thereafter, you will be required to pay the annual fee.
+For example, a card company may offer $0 intro for first year.
+You need to pay close attention to how much you will be paying thereafter.
+In some cases, the $0 intro for first year may be a bait.

 Interest rate: You may be presented with ranges of interest rates.
 The business credit card company offering the least interest rate may not necessarily be the best card issuer for you.
 You need to examine whether your volume of transactions will qualify you for the interest rate.
 If you look critically, you may discover that it the highest band of the interest rate that will apply to your own situation.